Federal aid during the COVID-19 pandemic in Canada: One-time payment for people with disabilities

 The Government of Canada gave a special one-time, tax-free non-reportable payment of $600 for people with disabilities on October 30.
 The money would be available for those who already possessed a valid Disability Tax Credit certificate, those receiving Canada Pension Disability or Quebec Disability Pension benefits, or those receiving disability support from Veterans Affairs Canada.

 Enforcement

 On June 2, 2020, the Canada Revenue Agency announced a tip line for reporting suspected fraudulent CERB recipients.
 As of June 3, the CRA announced it had received 600 tips and had received 190,000 voluntary repayments of CERB from Canadians who were not entitled to receive them.
 On June 8, legislation was proposed by the Liberal government that would allow persons found to have received CERB payments fraudulently be subject to fines or imprisonment.
 The proposed legislation was not supported by any of the opposition parties in the minority Parliament and did not move ahead to second reading.

+Clawback and Repayment Controversy

+In 2022, the CRA began a massive clawback of individual COVID-19 benefits, issuing hundreds of thousands of demand for repayment letters to Canadians.
+According to the CRA, "This ongoing process started by issuing initial contact letters to some benefits recipients to request documents to support their claims.
+The second step was to issue Notices of Redetermination to individuals who were deemed to be ineligible for a portion or all of their claim, or who did not respond to the initial contact letters.

+In May 2022, the CRA began its collection approach by sending letters favouring voluntary payment.
+Then in February 2023, the CRA started issuing collection letters to individuals who had not made an effort to resolve their overpayment.
+The CRA also made several attempts to reach individuals by phone."

+Anecdotal evidence suggested that the program was unpopular, with media reporting the clawback was "punishing" and "hurting" the poorest recipients, and that "repayments are hurting small businesses and many are going under."